 - 9. Insect Lore Deluxe Butterfly Garden Gift Set, $31, Amazon

 Klein and Conti both love bug jars or insect boxes for kids this age.

-This detailed set encourages story-telling and pretend and is easy to take along (or put away).
+This detailed set encourages storytelling and pretend play.

 Klein recommends physical toys like this balance bike that will get a 4-year-old ready to ride.

 - 20. Boogie Board Jot Memo Writer, $30 (usually $35), Walmart

 A fun way to work on letters and numbers or just sketch.